 sketched as early as during the concept phase.
 The 3D Computational Fluid

-Dynamics is the ideal tool to precisely analyze the temperature and flow
+Dynamics is the ideal tool to precisely analyse the temperature and flow

 field; hot spots can be localized and eliminated.
 With relatively little